infogulch/xtemplate/caddy/README.md

 * `github.com/infogulch/caddy-xtemplate` - Initial implementation to prove out the idea.
 * `github.com/infogulch/xtemplate/caddy` - Refactored xtemplate to be usable from the cli and as a Go library, split Caddy integration into a separate module in the same repo.
-* `github.com/infogulch/xtemplate-caddy` **Current package** - Caddy integration moved to its own repo, and refactored config organization.
-This should be the final rename 🤞.
+* `github.com/infogulch/xtemplate-caddy` - Caddy integration moved to its own repo, and refactored config organization.
+* `github.com/infogulch/xtemplate/caddy` - Moved back to the main xtemplate repo as part of the xtemplate module, because I learned that splitting modules doesn't actually help reduce dependencies.